jitpack/jitpack.io/.github/CONTRIBUTING.md

 # Pull-requests

-Pull requests for any improvements are appreciated
+Pull requests for any improvements are appreciated!